-If you haven’t yet read the book, here’s a spoiler alert.
+Anyway, I’m making some leaps with Haidt’s hypothesis, but I think they’re apt.
+Now let me tell you what prompted this blog entry.
+If you haven’t yet read The Righteous Mind, here’s a spoiler alert.
 I’m about to quote the last two paragraphs from the last chapter.
-I’ve reread these tonight to help overcome the fatigue that ensues by being surrounded with people caught in the throes of moral outrage.
+I’ve reread these tonight to help overcome the fatigue of being surrounded with people caught in the throes of moral outrage.
 And it seems there are a lot of these sort about of late.
-With a little review of Haidt’s work, I am reminded not only to be patient with others, but also to wiggle my rusty halo from the divets it has impressed in my swelled head where I can give it an honest inspection.
+Certainly media amplifies that impression.
+But a little review of Haidt’s work restores me, gives me some balance.
+I am reminded not only to be patient with others, but also to wiggle my rusty halo from the divets it has impressed in my swelled head where I can give it an honest inspection.
 Moral condemnation of moral outrage, too, is a judgment seated in my own feelings of ‘goodness and rightness’.
 I, with the plank in my eye, am no better.

 [The Righteous Mind] explained why people are divided by politics and religion.
 The answer is not, as Manicheans would have to, because some people are good and others are evil.
 Instead, the explanation is that our minds were designed for groupish righteousness.
 We are deeply intuitive creatures whose gut feelings drive our strategic reasoning.
 This makes it difficult — but not impossible — to connect with those who live in other matrices, which are often built on different configurations of the available moral foundations [care, fairness, loyalty, authority, sanctity].